Explicit birational geometry of determinantal quartic 3-folds: Mori Program for with in a cubic surface

 Thus, $|4H-E|$ induces on $C_4$ the canonical linear system, which is injective, plus a base-point at each intersection $C_4\cap e_i$.
 Note that two general points in $\PP^3$ are always contained in one such plane quartic $C_4$.
 Therefore, the map induced by $|4H-E|$ is birational onto a hypersurface $Y_0$ of degree $deg(Y_0)=(4H-E)^3=4$.

 Let us show that $Y_0\subset\PP^4$ has an elliptic singularity.
 Observe that

 If $s$ is a hyperplane section of the cubic surface $S$, then $s\cdot e_1=s\cdot e_2=1$.
 Consequently, the degree 2 linear system obtained by restricting $|4H-E|$ to $s$ has two base-points.
 In other words, $4H-E$ contracts $s$.
 Therefore, it contracts $S$ to a singular point $q\in Y_0$.
-Now consider a general hyperplane section $M_0\subset Y_0$ passing through $q$.
-Its strict transform in $X$ is the union of $S$ with a plane $M$.
-The minimal resolution of the singularity $q\in M_0$ is the blow-up $\tilde{M}$ of $M$ at the 10 points of intersection with the 4-secant lines to $C$, and the map $\tilde{M}\to M_0$ is the contraction of the elliptic curve $S\cap M$, which has auto-intersection $-1$.
+Now consider a general hyperplane section $M_0\subset Y_0$ through $q$.
+Its strict transform in $X$ is an element $M\in|H|$ which intersect $S$ along an elliptic curve.
+The minimal resolution of the singularity $q\in M_0$ is the blow-up $\tilde{M}$ of $M$ at the 10 points of intersection with the 4-secant lines to $C$, and the map $\tilde{M}\to M_0$ is the contraction of the elliptic curve $S\cap M$, which has self-intersection $-1$.
 This implies that $q\in Y_0$ is an elliptic singularity.
 Since $Y_0$ is the result of a $K_{X^+}$-extremal contraction, then it is $\mathbb{Q}$-factorial.

 Finally, the ten 4-secant lines to $C$ get contracted to ten ordinary double points in $Y_0$.\\ \end{enumerate} \end{proof}

 \begin{bibdiv} \begin{biblist} \bib{am1}{article}{ Author = {Amrane, S.}, Title = {Sur le sch{\'e}ma de {Hilbert} des courbes gauches de degr{\'e} $d$ et genre $g=(d-3)(d-4)/2$}, Journal = {Annales de l'Institut Fourier}, ISSN = {0373-0956}, Volume = {50}, Number = {6}, Pages = {1671--1708}, Year = {2000} }